pds-96/pds-96.github.io/content/_index.md

               Major accomplishments:
               * Secured a 40%-win rate on 4+ RFP/RFIs (averaging $60M+) by collaborating with technical, service delivery, finance and procurement team.
               * Engineered end-to-end IT infrastructure solution with focus on agile operating model for a managed services deal in retail industry, delivering ~30% cost savings to client.
-              * Developing and implementing GTM strategies for Agentic AI and GenAI offerings, including client-facing pitches and demos during bid pursuits.
+              * Developed GTM strategies for Agentic AI and GenAI offerings, including client-facing pitches and demos during bid pursuits.

         - title: Project Manager - SpaDEx (Space Docking Experiement)